SKYMAN44/HseApp/README.md

 ## Preview

 ## Description
-HSE application for Students/Assistants/Professor to efficently interact with each other, check timetable and pass deadlines
+HSE application for Students/Assistants/Professor to efficently interact with each other, check timetable and pass deadlines.
+Using SwiftLint not to mess up the codestyle
 ## SPM Dependencies

 - HSESKIT